 If you would like to sing outdoors, please wear masks and keep social distance of 6’.
 Contact Beth Norton, Director of Music Ministries, with any questions.

 Outdoor gatherings under 25 people do not need a reservation.
 For larger outdoor gatherings, contact Bruce Davidson.

-- We will continue to be a bit more cautious than many public venues because we are a community of care.
-This is because we know there are many vulnerable people in our community, including younger children who are not yet eligible for vaccination and immunocompromised adults..
+We remain more cautious than many public venues because we are a community of care.
+We know there are vulnerable people in our community, including our youngest children who are not yet eligible for vaccination and immunocompromised adults.

 Some Final Notes